HoiDam/Markdown_CISSP/Domain4.md

 ### modes
 - discovery mode
 - automatic pairing
 - Blue jacking
 ~ send spam to nearby bluetooth devices
 - Blue snarfing
 ~ copies information off of remote devices
-- blue bugging
+- Blue bugging
 ~ more serious
 ~ allow full use of phone
 ~ allow one to make calls
 ~ eavesdrop on calls